Jared-TheGuy/web-Sprint-Challenge-User-Interface-and-Git/README.md

 - I would say that semantic HTML is HTML that gives structure/context to the webpage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
-- First would be that Block takes up the whole line, here inline does not.
-Seconly, Blocks can have there height and height changed.
+- First would be that Block elements takes up the whole line, where as inline elements do not.
+Secondly, Blocks can have there width and height changed, and inline cannot.

 3. What are the 4 areas of the box model?
 - Content, padding, border, and margin.